 If you want to know how to become financially free, this is where it’s at.
 Instead of buying useless stuff that depreciates over time, you need to learn how to spend money on important and valuable things like travel, family time, education, etc. This goes back to goal setting because you can use the money you save to go on a trip, take lessons in something that interests you, or spend more time with family instead of working all the time.

 Visualize your future self.
 Imagine how it would feel to be free from money worries!
-Picture yourself doing whatever you want for a living, travelling around the world or spending more time with your loved ones.
-This will motivate you to work harder and think more intelligent to spend your money on the things that matter in life.
+Picture yourself doing whatever you want for a living, traveling around the world, or spending more time with your loved ones.
+This will motivate you to work harder and think more intelligently to spend your money on the things that matter in life.